xiaoweih/DLV/README.md

 # DLV

-Note: the project is currently under active development.
+Note: the software is currently under active development.
 Please feel free to contact the developer by email: xiaowei.huang@cs.ox.ac.uk.

+Together with the software, there are two documents, one is a paper in arXiv and the other is an user document.
+The user document will be updated from time to time.
+Please refer to the documents for more details about the software.

 (1) Installation:

-To run the program, you need to install the following packages:
+To run the program, one needs to install the following packages:

 Python 2.7
 Theano